 11. NAC (N-Acetyl-L-Cysteine)

-A precursor to the powerful immunity-booster glutathione, NAC also supports respiratory health by acting as an antioxidant and expectorant, helping to thin out and loosen mucus in the air passageways.
+A precursor to the powerful antioxidant glutathione, NAC also supports respiratory health by acting as an antioxidant and expectorant, helping to thin out and loosen mucus in the air passageways.
 Dosage is usually 2 to 4 grams a day.

 The master anti-oxidant — but most oral glutathione is foul smelling and poorly absorbed, so look for s-acetyl-glutathione or liposomal glutathione.

 Ideally, your D levels should be in the 50 to 70mg/ml range, so have your doctor test yours.
 Then you both can determine how much is needed to close the gap.
 For most people —especially those who live in the northern hemisphere — a daily maintenance dose of 2,000 IU a day could do the trick.
 But again, it's important to know your current level.

 14. Vitamin C

 To protect against infection, take 2 to 3 grams of Vitamin C every day.
 Our Superpowder contains more Vitamin C than 10 oranges — it comes in powder form, making it easy to add to your everyday morning routine.

 Support your gut health with a probiotic, preferably one with at least 20-50 billion viable organisms and several types of good bacteria, like lactobacillus and bifidobacteria, two of the most highly regarded strains.